so-groenen/parameter_parser_cpp23/README.md

 No exceptions are thrown, only `std::expected<T,Errors>` are returned!
 ## Usage

-Consider the following `parameters.txt` that we want to parse into `std::vector`s, float, etc:
+Consider the following `parameters.txt` that we want to parse into `std::vector`, float, etc:
 ```
 good_vector => 1.0, 1.1, 1.2, 1.3, 1.4, 1.5,  1.6, 1.7,  1.8, 1.9
 bad_vector  => 1.0, 1.1, 1.2, XXX, 1.4, YYY, 1.6,  ?!+, 1.8, 1.9